tbeu/matio/README.md

 3. [License](#30-license)

 ## 1.0 Introduction
-matio is an open-source library for reading/writing MATLAB MAT files.
+Matio is an open-source library for reading/writing MATLAB MAT files.
 This library is designed for use by programs/libraries that do not have access or do not want to rely on MATLAB's shared library.

 ### 1.1 Contact